rafat66/Drawing-Shapes-Software/README.md

 # Prerequisites

-Java Development Kit (JDK)
+Java Development Kit (JDK) <br>
-Java-compatible IDE such as Eclipse, IntelliJ IDEA, or NetBeans
+Java-compatible IDE such as Eclipse, IntelliJ IDEA, or NetBeans  <br>

 ---

 ## Running the Application

-1. Clone this repository.
+1. Clone this repository. <br>
-2. Open the project in your preferred Java IDE.
+2. Open the project in your preferred Java IDE. <br>
-3. Build the project.
+3. Build the project. <br>
-4. Run the main application class.
+4. Run the main application class. <br>

 License